Refactoring code with flir

 Bacher, 2025

 Slightly less than a year ago, I created flir (named flint at the time).
 The objective was to have a tool to detect and automatically correct a set of “bad practices” in R code.
 Those “bad practices” do not necessarily mean the code is wrong, simply that it is possible to improve its readability, robustness, and performance.
-If you are already familiar with lintr, you could think of flir as an extension that is faster and apply automatic fixes (at the expense of not having coverage of the entire set of lintr’s rules).
+If you are already familiar with lintr, you could think of flir as an extension that is faster and applies automatic fixes (at the expense of not covering the entire set of lintr’s rules).

 flir provides 3 types of functions: linter functions, fixer functions, and helper functions: